PREPARE stmt_name FROM preparable_stmt

 A prepared statement created in one session is not available to other sessions.

 When a session ends, whether normally or abnormally, its prepared statements no longer exist.
 If auto-reconnect is enabled, the client is not notified that the connection was lost.
 For this reason, clients may wish to disable auto-reconnect.
-See Section 23.8.16, “Controlling Automatic Reconnection Behavior”.
+See C API Automatic Reconnection Control.

 A prepared statement created within a stored program continues to exist after the program finishes executing and can be executed outside the program later.